hellothxsorry/PracticalTasks/2 - Continuous Integration with Jenkins/README.md

-# Practical Task 2
-"Continuous Integration with Jenkins" module:
+# "Continuous Integration with Jenkins" module:

 2.1 "I Can Win":
 - Install Jenkins.